 10. Mobile as a target

 There are currently 4.28 billion unique mobile internet users worldwide, representing around 54.6% of the global population.
 This is a trend that’s increasing exponentially.
 As technology becomes more intertwined and digital convergence increases, employers need to concern themselves with the security of people’s mobile devices.
 The main bonus of digital convergence is the convenience of having everything, all together, wherever.
 As convenient as this is, it poses severe cyber security risks.
-If people use their own devices for work-related tasks, it exposes them and their work to increased dangers.
+If people use their own devices for work-related tasks, it exposes them and their work to increased danger.

 Mobile devices for employees that deal with sensitive information and do not make use of a separate work phone should be password-protected, encrypted, or make use of biometric authentication in the event of the device being lost or stolen.